avivharuzi/eslint-config-vamp/README.md

 ### base

-The base configuration required only `eslint` package to be installed.
+The base configuration requires only `eslint` package to be installed.

 > .eslintrc.json